 Dear film fans,

-More details on the program and festival schedule will follow in the coming weeks!
+Details about the program, guests and prices will follow in the coming weeks.